DanaKChilds/NBA-Player-Similarity-Tool/README.md

 your_email = "youremail@gmail.com"
 your_app_password = "your_app_password"
 ```

-> Note: Use an app-specific password (e.g., from Gmail), not your regular email password.
+> Note: Use an app-specific password, not your regular email password.

 Then run the script to save the credentials securely: